thebarndog/swift-dotenv/README.md

 # SwiftDotenv

-A Swift micro-framework for loading and using `.env` files in a Swift framework or application.
+A one-stop shop for working with environment values in a Swift program.

 ## Overview

-`SwiftDotenv` is a small and compact Swift package that allows you to load and save `.env` files at runtime.
+`SwiftDotenv` is a small and compact Swift package that allows you to load and save `.env` files at runtime and query for those values as well as system provided environemntal values via `ProcessInfo`.
+It's a single abstraction for dealing with environment variables at runtime as well as a handy mechanism keeping your secrets and private keys safe in a local configuration file that doesn't get committed to version control, rather than hardcoding secret strings into your app or framework.

 ### What is a `.env` file?